Yifan-Chang/CrossFundus/README.md

 # CrossFundus
-Official code of CrossFundus: Cross-domain few-shot adaptation of fundus image foundation model for fundus image diagnosis
+Official code of CrossFundus: Cross-domain few-shot adaptation of fundus image foundation model for fundus image diagnosis (be improved)

 The first framework designed sepcially for Cross-domain few-shot adaptation of fundus image foundation model.